 - Enable voice input for your URL bar searches

-The Firefox mobile browser also has the equivalent of Chrome’s “incognito mode” called “Private Browsing“.
+The Firefox mobile browser also has the equivalent of Chrome’s “incognito mode” called “Private Browsing”.
+We’ve covered the best mobile private browsers if this is a feature you use often.

 It works exactly the same: preventing pages from tracking your browsing history and disabling browser history tracking.